YTTranscript Blog

 Tips for Academic Integrity

-Using transcripts for personal study notes is completely fine — it's the same as taking notes from a video, just more efficient.
-However, keep these principles in mind: don't submit AI-generated summaries as your own work unless your institution allows it, cite your sources if you quote from a video transcript, use transcripts as input to your own thinking rather than a replacement for it, and check your institution's academic integrity policy on AI-assisted note-taking.
+Using transcripts for personal study notes is completely fine.
+However, don't submit AI-generated summaries as your own work unless your institution allows it, cite your sources if you quote from a video transcript, and use transcripts as input to your own thinking rather than a replacement for it.

 Frequently Asked Questions